Alternate Route Introduction

 - Course Worksheet for Sped Endorsement as addition after Alt Route Certificate Completion

-If you have completed steps 1 and 2 above, and contacted the director regarding the 50 hour course, you may apply to the Graduate Program here.
+If you have completed steps 1 (CE) and 2 (contract) above, and registered or completed the 50 hour course, you may apply to the Graduate Program here.

 - Application fee: $50 (non-refundable), submitted with your online application